kshaffer93/SQL_Medicare_Part_D_Prescribers/README.md

 ## Prescribers Database

+This exercise was originally completed as part of the NSS Data Analytics 14 Cohort in Fedbruary 2025.
+This file has been reuploaded and pinned for visibility from an originally Private Repository.
+Any questions or concerns about this project?
+Feel free to contact me, I'm an open book!

+Kelli Shaffer
+615-419-2549
+KLShaffer93@gmail.com
+[linkedin.com/in/kellishaffer]

+---

 For this exericse, you'll be working with a database derived from the [Medicare Part D Prescriber Public Use File](https://www.hhs.gov/guidance/document/medicare-provider-utilization-and-payment-data-part-d-prescriber-0).
 More information about the data is contained in the Methodology PDF file.
 See also the included entity-relationship diagram.

 1.